Krasiczyn Castle: Owners

 In late 1941, after German invasion of Soviet Union, Andrzej Sapieha returned to the castle, which had been used as barracks for soldiers of the Red Army (see Molotov Line).
 This is his account of the premises: “On the floors there is garbage, old clothes, destroyed books.
 Walls full of Soviet propaganda posters, no furniture, instead of it, wooden beds everywhere.
 The chapel is completely ruined, all sculptures on the walls destroyed as high as the savages could reach.
 Altars and pews destroyed.
 All three monuments have disappeared.
 The church in a terrible state, as it had been used as stables and a butcher shop.
 Metal coffins were used by the Bolsheviks as bathtubs”.

 Currently

 After World War II, the Communist government nationalized the complex and set up a high school of forestry in the buildings.
 In the 1970s, the castle was a property of automobile manufacturer from Warsaw.
 After the collapse of the Communist system, the castle found a new owner, Warsaw's Industrial Development Agency (Agencja Rozwoju Przemysłu S.A.), which has carried out extensive renovation of the complex.
 As a result, in 2000, Krasiczyn was added to the association of hotels and restaurants located in historic buildings (European Castle Hotels & Restaurants).
 (The hotel is located in a side wing of the castle).
 Currently, Krasiczyn castle is a popular tourist attraction and there are organized sightseeing tours held here.

+Renovation has significantly slowed down due to the COVID-19 pandemic and the ongoing war in Ukraine.
+There is a significant lack of funding as tourists numbers dwindle due to the ongoing crisis in Ukraine.
+The next pieces of the renovation plan include buying large organ for the chapel, and finishing the interior of the castle.
+The only furniture left in the castle after the Soviet occupation was within the Prince’s private office spaces.
+The Prince’s personal butler built brick walls blocking off and hiding this space from the Soviets.
+In this collection included a large amount of animal head taxidermy, all of which were personally hunted by the Prince in Africa, they are now displayed on the walls in the castle for tourists to enjoy.